cognitedata/gearbox.js/src/components/SensorOverlay/stories/full.md

 Renders set of latest timeseries (sensors) data.
 Each sensor is represented as a draggable box (tag) connected by line with round pointer.
 All sensor items are drawn on top of wrapped content.
 This component can be used as a container of an infographic image for displaying real-time sensors data.
 The height of SensorOverlay component is defined by content in `children` and the width takes `100%` unless `fixedWidth` is provided.
 This component requires a list of timeserie IDs and once they are passed via
-`timeserieIds` prop SensorOverlay fetches meta information (name, description, etc) for all timeseries in the list and then constantly fetches latest data (Datapoint) for each timeserie with interval provided in `refreshInterval` (5 seconds by default).
+`timeseriesIds` prop SensorOverlay fetches meta information (name, description, etc) for all timeseries in the list and then constantly fetches latest data (Datapoint) for each timeserie with interval provided in `refreshInterval` (5 seconds by default).

 #### Usage: